* Montcrest School Principals

 Phase 1 of the Building Together project is completed in March 2018.
 Phase 1 included our new Grade 7 and Grade 8 homerooms, breakout rooms, and staff rooms.
 Construction then began on Phase Two of the project.

 Phase Two of the Building Together Project was completed in February which included our new brightly-lit Art Room, Instrumental Music Room, Science Lab and Project Room, the Thompson Pass, Grade 6 Homerooms, and a Senior French Classroom.

 On May 28th, 2019 Thomson House was officially opened.
-The buidling is named Thomson House to recognize Peter and Diana Thomson’s generous support of Montcrest.
-We were honoured to have had His Royal Highness Prince Andrew, The Duke of York join us for the opening ceremony and ribbon cutting.
-We celebrated the retirement of our Head of School David Thomspon.
+The building is named Thomson House to recognize Peter and Diana Thomson’s generous support of Montcrest.
+In May and June, we celebrated the retirement of our Head of School, David Thompson.